Nikon Z6 vs Olympus E-M5 III

 |15.||Sony A9||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||Y|

 It is notable that the Z6 has a headphone jack, which is not present on the E-M5 III This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 The E-M5 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the Z6 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the Z6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Z6 was succeeded by the Nikon Z6 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon Z6 Manual (free pdf) or the online Olympus E-M5 III Manual.
+Further information on the features and operation of the Z6 and E-M5 III can be found, respectively, in the Nikon Z6 Manual (free pdf) or the online Olympus E-M5 III Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon Z6 and the Olympus E-M5 III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.